Teddy Bears' Picnic (film): Production

-Harry Shearer wrote, directed, and executive-directed the film.
+Harry Shearer wrote, directed, and executive-produced the film.
 He hired old friends and colleagues (Michael McKean, Howard Hesseman, and Fred Willard) and younger performers (Annabelle Gurwitch as a camp follower and Justin Kirk as a disgruntled part-time employee who tries to smuggle videotape of the glen's strange rites to a local television station).
 He paid everyone "low-budget scale," Shearer said.

 The film was shot in less than three weeks, at a cost of $800,000.
-Shearer funded the film; he said that the money came from the Fox Broadcasting Company, for his voiceover work on The Simpsons: "That's why there's a 'Thank You' to Rupert Murdoch at the end of the credits – it's his money, he just doesn't know it.
+Shearer funded the film; he said that the money came from 20th Century Fox Television, for his voiceover work on The Simpsons: "That's why there's a 'Thank You' to Rupert Murdoch at the end of the credits – it's his money, he just doesn't know it.
 It just kind of flowed through me."

 The film was shot using high-definition video equipment.
 Cinematographer Jaime Reynoso shot the film; post-production work was done by Visionbox Pictures.